KUMteamIM/lmu-klinikum-components/README.md

     npm install -D KUMteamIM/lmu-klinikum-components
     yarn add -D KUMteamIM/lmu-klinikum-components

-We have three JSX components available for use
+These are the JSX components available for use

 ```html
 import CommonNavbar from "lmu-klinikum-components";